 WHEN AND WHERE ARE PRACTICES?

-Outdoor practices are held on the CSA Practice Fields on Pleasant Run Road in Colleyville, just north of the Crown of Life Lutheran Church, and at Meadowmere Park in Grapevine.
+Outdoor practices are held on the CSA Practice Fields on Pleasant Run Road in Colleyville, just north of the Crown of Life Lutheran Church, and at GSSA fields including Meadowmere Park and Oak Grove Park in Grapevine.
 Team practices are determined by the coach.
 Our practice schedule is posted online.
-Winter Indoor practices are held indoors at facilities in our area (such as Euless Indoor, Blue Sky Sports, etc.) as well as outdoors at CSA.
+Winter practices are typically outdoors at CSA.

 WHEN AND WHERE ARE GAMES PLAYED?

-Academy games typically occur on Sunday afternoons (after church hours).
-Most games are in Colleyville, and we’d rather you spend more time on the field than in a car.
-But a few games are in Grapevine, MoneyGram in Dallas (west of I-35E) or The Colony.
-Some leagues also play in Carrollton, Frsico and McKinney.
+Academy games typically occur on Sundays, and locations vary by league.
+Most games are in Colleyville & Grapevine, but there are also games at MoneyGram in Dallas (west of I-35E) or The Colony.
+Some leagues also play in Carrollton, Frisco and McKinney.
 As players progress in age, more travel will be a part of the game, but we strive to keep a good balance for players (and their parents).

 WHAT HAPPENS IF THERE AREN’T ENOUGH KIDS TO FORM A TEAM IN MY AGE GROUP?